rrollins72/QMX-Serial-remote/README.md

 Adding a small battery to allow the unit to run without power from USB will be a future update.
 I will use USB for charging.

+**Possible Issues**

+With the remote runniing, I have noticed that if I am running WSJT-X for a while that the QMX+ frequency for the selected VFO gets set to 0.
+It is a bit random but quite repeatable.
+I have not discovered the cause.
+A band change either on the remote or in WSJT-X will set the frequency again.
+WSJT-X does not show that the frequency has changed, but the QMX and the remote show the frequency of 0.
+I could not reproduce this with JS8Call.